The Gunny Sack

 Put the sliced ham on a platter to serve or put it back into the ham juice in the slow cooker and turn it to warm until you are ready to serve.

-The ham drippings are perfect for homemade gravy and it is easy to make.
-Melt butter in a pan, stir in flour and then whisk in the ham drippings and milk.
-The ham gravy recipe is included in the recipe card below.
+The ham drippings are perfect for homemade gravy, and it is easy to make.
+Melt butter in a pan, stir in flour, and then whisk in the ham drippings and milk.
+The ham gravy recipe is included in the recipe card!

 slow cooker ham in crockpot

-We really enjoyed our dinner and I am going to make my slow cooker ham and cheese soup with the leftovers.
-My teen told me that my ham is just like grandmas.
+We really enjoyed our dinner, and I am going to make my slow cooker ham and cheese soup with the leftovers.
+My daughter told me that my ham is just like grandma’s.
 She said that no one else makes ham like we do and that when she has ham at her friend’s houses, it never tastes as good.

-Slow Cooker Mashed Potatoes are an easy, hands-off way to make mashed potatoes.
-The potatoes cook while you concentrate on other dishes or tasks!
+• Slow Cooker Mashed Potatoes are a hands-off way to make mashed potatoes.

 Slow Cooker Ham

 Wondering how to make Slow Cooker Ham?
-It's the easiest way to cook a smoked bone-in ham and it turns out PERFECT every time!
-Includes recipe for ham gravy.
+It's the easiest way to cook a smoked bone-in ham in the crockpot and it turns out PERFECT every time!

 ↑ Click stars to rate!